alainassaf/alainassaf.github.io/_posts/2020-04-22-Powershell-Invoke-RestMethod.md

 # The entire function...
 {% gist 0ba2d8b58163a11410b3159008e3381f %}
-# Conculsion
+# Conclusion
 This function worked exactly as I wanted.
 I used it to retrieve the picture at the top of this post.
-I hope you've seen something you can use in the future.
+I hope you have seen something you can use in the future.
 Please leave a comment if you have any questions.

 # Learning More
 * [**Getting started with API's with Jonathan Moss - YouTube**](https://youtu.be/ZbpbissNlCs)